-Lisa Solomon says that an effective meeting can do one–and only one–of 3 things: build a common understanding, or generate options or make decisions.
+Lisa Solomon says that an effective meeting can do one–and only one–of 3 things: build a common understanding, generate option, or make decisions.
 In this talk on “Designing Time: Make Meaning” she elaborates on this and challenges the person calling the meeting to work backward from the end of the meeting and define: what has happened as a result of this conversation and what use was delivered to each participant.

 What follows is a heavily edited transcript that focuses on the content in from minutes four through nine.